GarronAnderson/InsideMyHive/README.md

 # InsideMyHive: an open-source bee box monitor

 ## Project status
-This is still a work in progress.
-Code is not stable.
+Code should be stable at this point.

 ## Adafruit IO Dashboard

-You can view the dashboard [here.](https://io.adafruit.com/lauradennyanderson/dashboards/real-insidemyhive "InsideMyHive Dashboard")
+You can view live streaming data at the dashboard [here.](https://io.adafruit.com/lauradennyanderson/dashboards/real-insidemyhive "InsideMyHive Dashboard")